pdmosses/metaborg.github.io/docs/howtos/statix/migrating-to-concurrent-solver.md

 file (no extension) that contains a list of enabled library names.
 Continuing our previous example, the content of that file would be `["stdlib"]`.

+!!! warning "Project-level Declarations"
+    When the *project constraint* asserts declarations, these will be duplicated, because the project constraint is solved both when analyzing the library and when analyzing the project using the library.
+As a general principle, project constraints *should not* make declarations.
+Instead, libraries are meant as a replacement for using the project constraint to declare built-in types.

 ??? note "Multiple Libraries"
     Using multiple libraries is supported by adding multple `*.stxlib` files in the `lib/` directory, and having multiple entries in the `stxlibs` file.
 An